Yogi-Patel/Youtube-Converter/README.md

 # Requirements

-You need to have youtube-dl installed and you should download ffmpeg and add it to your PATH variable (if you are using Windows)
+You need to have youtube-dl installed and you should download ffmpeg and add it to your System PATH variable (if you are using Windows)

 # Usage